-Anne García-Romero’s plays include Staging the Daffy Dame (LaunchPad UCSB), Lorca in New York (Denver Center Theater commission), Provenance (Eugene O’Neill National Playwrights Conference), Paloma (National Latino Playwriting Award runner-up), Earthquake Chica (National Latino Playwriting Award finalist), Mary Domingo (Goodman Theatre Commission) Mary Peabody in Cuba (National Latino Playwriting Award finalist), Land of Benjamin Franklin (Actors Theater of Louisville Ten Minute Play finalist), Girlus Equinus (Ensemble Studio Theater One-Act Marathon finalist), Don Quixote de la Minny, Marta's Magnificent Mundo (South Coast Repertory commission), Desert Longing (South Coast Repertory commission), Juanita's Statue and Santa Concepción.
+Anne García-Romero’s plays include Staging the Daffy Dame (LaunchPad UCSB), Lorca in New York (Denver Center Theater commission), Provenance (Eugene O’Neill National Playwrights Conference), Paloma (National Latino Playwriting Award runner-up), Mary Domingo (Goodman Theatre commission), Earthquake Chica (National Latino Playwriting Award finalist), Mary Peabody in Cuba (National Latino Playwriting Award finalist), Land of Benjamin Franklin (Actors Theater of Louisville Ten Minute Play finalist), Girlus Equinus (Ensemble Studio Theater One-Act Marathon finalist), Don Quixote de la Minny (Teatro del Pueblo commission), Marta's Magnificent Mundo (South Coast Repertory commission), Desert Longing (South Coast Repertory commission), Juanita's Statue (NYSF Public Theater commission) and Santa Concepción (South Coast Repertory commission).

 Ms. García-Romero has developed a screenplay adaptation of her play, Mary Peabody in Cuba, with actor/director/producer, Andy Garcia.
 She has also written for Peninsula Films, Elysian Films and Disney Creative Entertainment.

-She is the U.S. translator, with Mark St. Germain, for The Grönholm Method, the internationally acclaimed The Grönholm Method by Spanish playwright, Jordi Galcerán, produced in Los Angeles and London.
+She is the U.S. translator, with Mark St. Germain, for The Grönholm Method, the internationally acclaimed comedy, by Spanish playwright, Jordi Galcerán, produced in Los Angeles and London.

-Ms. García-Romero holds an A.B. in Theatre Arts from Occidental College, an MFA in Playwriting from the Yale School of Drama, a Ph.D. in Theatre Studies from the University of California, Santa Barbara, and is an alumna of The Goodman Theatre Playwrights Unit in Chicago, Chicago Dramatists and New Dramatists in New York City.
+Ms. García-Romero holds an A.B. in Theatre Arts from Occidental College, an MFA in Playwriting from the Yale School of Drama and a Ph.D. in Theatre Studies from the University of California, Santa Barbara.
+She's an alumna of The Goodman Theatre Playwrights Unit in Chicago, Chicago Dramatists and New Dramatists in New York City.